doctolib/hospital_logfile_analyzer/README.md

 You can add your own logfile parsers:
 1. Inherit `YourOwnParser` from the abstract parent interface [`LogfileParser`](parsers/logfile_parser.py).
 2. Add unit tests by adding `test_yourownparser.py` under `test`.
+3. Commit changes to your own branch and create a pull request.
+The tests on the branch must run green before the branch can be merged.

 # License
 See [LICENSE](LICENSE).